hellopadla/ton_smart_contracts/README.md

-## In this projects I used solidity in Free TON blockchain system
+## In these projects I used solidity in Free TON blockchain system
 ## TG : @stolyamov